oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

     ```

-2. Execute the following to install and use GraalVM 22
+2. We use GraalVM version 21.0.3-graal in this workshop which can be installed by running the following

     ```
     <copy>
-    csruntimectl java set graalvmjdk-17
-    sdk install java 22.0.2-graal
+    sdk install java 21.0.3-graal
-    sdk use java 22.0.2-graal
+    sdk use java 21.0.3-graal
     sdk current
     </copy>
     ```

-3. IMPORTANT: Restart the cloud shell for this to take effect.

 You may now proceed to the next lab.